dmeritano/drinks-recipes-v2/README.md

 Application created with the purpose of continuing to learn how to use the Context API, and React in general.

+Query public API to obtain drinks by ingredient and category

 Added extra functionality to set/unset favorite drinks and to saved them in localstorage

 ### APP INSIGHTS